StrangeBeeCorp/docs/docs/thehive/administration/perform-initial-setup-as-admin.md

-# How to Perform the Initial Setup as an Admin in TheHive
+# How to Perform Initial Login and Setup as an Admin

-This topic provides step-by-step instructions for performing the initial setup as an administrator in TheHive.
+This topic provides step-by-step instructions for performing the initial login and setup as an administrator in TheHive.

 Use this procedure before granting access to other users.